Geotab integrates Polestar vehicles into its OEM telematics network

 This breadth of data enables fleet managers to move from reactive to proactive operations — scheduling maintenance before failures occur, optimising charge planning across depots, and maintaining duty-of-care oversight across the entire fleet.

-OEM-embedded telematics removes the need for aftermarket device installation across mixed-manufacturer fleets, reducing logistical overhead and supporting compliance with works council and GDPR requirements — a critical consideration for European fleet operators.
+OEM-embedded telematics removes the need for aftermarket device installation across mixed-manufacturer fleets, reducing logistical overhead — a critical consideration for fleet operators.

 "Polestar Fleet Telematics combines sustainability with intelligence, integrating seamlessly with Geotab to deliver these capabilities directly into the platforms fleet operators trust.
 Continuous data visibility enables more efficient and informed fleet operations, from day-to-day management to long-term planning.
 By leveraging Polestar vehicles' embedded connectivity, fleet managers can make smarter, data-driven decisions — without adding hardware or complexity to their operations." said Emma Knapp, Manager of Global Key Accounts at Polestar.